Mixed Multitudes exposes diverse groups of Jews and fellow travelers to the beauty and power of Jewish life, tradition, and conversation.

 • Teach diverse groups, including Jewish leaders of secular organizations and staffers of Jewish social justice organizations about antisemitism and the conflict.

-• • Interim Rabbi of the Aspen Jewish Congregation
+• Senior Rabbi of the Aspen Jewish Congregation

-• Faculty with Wexner Heritage Programs in West Palm Beach, Cleveland, New England and other cities in North America
+• Faculty with Wexner Heritage Programs in New York City, West Palm Beach, Cleveland, New England and other cities in North America

 • Interview of Hasidic Doctor Alexandra Friedman at the National Museum of American Jewish History (October)